 No Hedging.
-Our Insider Trading Policy prohibits directors and employees from using strategies or products (such as derivative securities or short-selling techniques) to hedge against the potential decrease of our common stock.
+Our Insider Trading Policy prohibits directors, officers and employees from using strategies or products (such as derivative securities or short-selling techniques) to hedge against the potential decrease of any of our securities, including shares of common stock and equity awards.